Szhifan/AMLPROJECT/task_description.md

 4. create a dataframe in path: df_data/phrases_data.df with the column:
-   ['id', 'phrase', 'lemma', 'key_words', 'label'], where key_words column contain the verbs, adj and adv of each phrase.
+   ['id', 'phrase', 'lemma', 'keywords', 'label'], where key_words column contain the verbs, adj and adv of each phrase.

 ## Data exploration